 The number listed in parentheses after firearms is the caliber of bullet it fires.
 Use this when figuring ammunition costs or trying to figure out if the ammo from one weapon fits in another.
-Rifle and pistol ammo are not interchangeable unless the text says otherwise.
+Rifle and pistol ammo are not interchangeable unless otherwise noted.